Phygital: The Holy Grail of Next-gen Pharma Marketing

 As digitization altered how doctors consumed medical information, Pharma marketers continued to rely on large field forces for in-clinic visits.
 This changed when they finally realized that doctors have become less welcoming of MRs and more interested in online medical content.
 Today, most players have added (or are thinking of adding) digital touchpoints with doctors.
 And All are trying to arrive at the right channel mix to engage doctors in future.

-Recently, a leading Pharma player asked us – “Do Doctors Still Find Value in MR Visits?”
+Recently, a senior Pharma executive asked us – “Do Doctors Still Find Value in MR Visits?”
 Well!
 The answer is both, Yes and No!

 We conducted a study on 534 doctors to understand the relevance of MR meetings and assess the best ways of connecting pharma and physicians in future.